-He splutters and takes a staggering step backward.
+He splutters and takes an exaggerated step backward, hand over his heart.
 “Jesus Christ!
 Were you suddenly struck colorblind?”

 Her expression gives nothing away as she props a hand on her hip and stares him down.
 “I’ll have you know that this is the new style, Jack.
 Matchy-matchy is out.
 Clashy-clashy is in.”

-He looks to me, as if for help, and I just shrug, openly grinning now, starting to both understand and appreciate her particular brand of humor.
+He looks to me, as if for help, and I just shrug, openly smiling now, starting to both understand and appreciate Ella’s particular brand of humor.
 It’s the kind that relishes in making other people feel just slightly off kilter, stopping well short of being mean-spirited or turning them into the butt of her jokes.